 The Medical College Admissions Test (MCAT) is an exam for college students considering attending medical school administered by the AAMC.
 The MCAT was designed to give medical schools an idea of which students are most likely to succeed in medical school.
 The test is given several times a year on the computer at certified MCAT testing centers nationwide.

-The MCAT currently consists of four sections tested in this order:
+The new 2015 MCAT consists of four sections tested in this order:

 When Should You Take the MCAT?

 You should take the MCAT only after you have completed the courses that the exam covers:

 - 1 year of Physics

 It would also be ideal to take Biochemistry, Psychology, and Sociology since these subject were introduced to the new MCAT 2015.
 We also recommend taking the MCAT before you apply to medical school.
 This will give you time to re-take the exam if you don’t get the score you want.
 You should allow at least 10 weeks to prepare for the MCAT before you take the exam.
 You should visit aamc.org to see all dates and locations the MCAT is offered.
 We highly recommend registering for your desired date very early because space is limited and often fills up months in advance!
 The new MCAT 2015 now has even fewer dates than before, and the first round of test dates filled within hours.